GDanyi96/VHH-spA-binding-analyzer/README.md

 # VHH-spA-binding-analyzer
+## Description
-A bioinformatics tool for rational design of Protein A-binding VHH sequences based on open-source research.
+A bioinformatics tool for the rational design of Protein A-binding VHH sequences based on open-source research.
 Open for contributions.

+## Installation
+`pip install -r requirements.txt`

+## Usage
+`python main.py --input sequence.fasta`

+## Contributing
+See CONTRIBUTING.md for guidelines.

+## License
+Licensed under .
+See LICENSE.md for details.